Ansonia Public Schools closed Wednesday due to natural gas outage in Derby, over 2K affected

 (WTNH) — All schools in Ansonia will be closed Wednesday after a natural gas outage in Derby.

-Tuesday, Superintendent of Ansonia Public Schools Dr. Joseph DiBacco announced that all schools will be closed Wednesday, Oct.
-4 due to a natural gas outage that affected many residents and businesses in Derby and Ansonia Tuesday night.
+Tuesday, Superintendent of Ansonia Public Schools Dr. Joseph DiBacco announced that all schools will be closed Wednesday, Nov.
+4 due to a natural gas outage that affected many residents and businesses in Derby and Ansonia on Tuesday night.

 In a statement released by Eversource, it was reported that between 2,200 and 2,400 natural gas customers may have been affected by an outage on the east side of Derby.
 Additional residents in the Ansonia area also said they experienced the same issue.